-Performance outcomes Acceptable outcomes Editor's note-Applicants may be required to engage specialists to provide detailed investigations into the above matters in order to demonstrate compliance with this performance outcome.
-Enviro nmental significance P015 Development on land containing a Matter of State Environmental Significance (MSES), including as identified on SPP mapping - Environment and Heritage (Biodiversity) or within an MSES watercourse buffer area, maintains or enhances the environmental values through minimising potential impacts on these values.
+Performance outcomes Acceptable outcomes demonstrate compliance with this performance outcome.
+PO15 Development for industry uses avoids or mitigates potential adverse impacts from emissions and hazardous activities on sensitive land uses and the natural environment, having regard to: (a) health (b) safety; and (c) amenity.
+Editor's note-Applicants may be required to engage specialists to provide detailed investigations into the above matters in order to demonstrate compliance with this performance outcome.
+No acceptable outcome nominated.
+Enviro nmental significance PO16 Development on land containing a Matter of State Environmental Significance (MSES), including as identified on SPP mapping - Environment and Heritage (Biodiversity) or within an MSES watercourse buffer area, maintains or enhances the environmental values through minimising potential impacts on these values.
 Note-A site investigation may be required to establish the values of the land.
 No acceptable outcome nominated.